 12. Be prepared for the outcome

-By that, I mean some nasty words and actions.
-Don’t expect your boyfriend to swallow the truth like honey.
-He might lash out or go completely numb.
-He might abuse you, block you from social media or go around slandering your name.
-Remember, we all deal with our grief in our own ways.
+He might lash out at you or just go completely numb.
+He might hurl abuses at you, block you from social media, or go around slandering your name.
+Remember, we all deal with our heartbreak in our own ways.
 So let him deal on his own.
 Meanwhile, don’t lose your calm.
 You have come so far in your pursuit of how to break up with a guy as nicely as possible, don’t let all that effort go down the drain.